 The need for the huge team of people and custom vehicles for this production, is easily understood when you see the scale and the realism of the action sequences, which don't rely on special effects, stunt performers or trained animals.

-Tonka Toys in Minnesota had just added Jeeps to their line of toy vehicles in 1962, and they also spotted the promotional value of a tie-in with Hatari.
-According to this article in the toy industry publication Playthings in August 1962, Tonka Jeeps were displayed in theater lobbies in California and at preview screenings of the film across the country.
+Tonka Toys in Minnesota had just added Jeeps to their line of toy vehicles in 1962 (see The Tonka Jeep Story) and they also spotted the promotional value of a tie-in with Hatari.
+According to this article in the toy industry publication Playthings in August 1962, Tonka Jeeps were displayed in theater lobbies in California and during the "safari" promotional tour.

 The Paramount publicity campaign pushing the film as family entertainment, soon replaced "Hatari means Danger!" with "Hatari means Fun!
 Hatari means Adventure!
 Hatari means Thrills!"